ibm-cloud-docs/discovery-data/projects.md

 - Parts of speech are identified and tagged.

-A full-featured application is provided that you can use to use to research your data in depth.
+A full-featured application is provided that you can use to research your data in depth.
 For more information about using the application, see [Using the deployed Content Mining application](/docs/discovery-data?topic=discovery-data-contentminerapp).

 ### Custom
 {: #custom}